 - 1. Mask and goggles will be worn when the need arises, such as with respiratory transmitted diseases and possible exposure to patient body fluids (vomit, feces, urine, blood, etc.).
-Proper eye/face protection includes glasses, safety glasses or goggles, and surgical style facemasks.
+Proper eye/face protection includes glasses, safety glasses, goggles, plastic facemasks and N95 mask.
 Masks and goggles serve several purposes.
 First, to prevent the wearer from absorbing and inhaling large droplets in the direct contact category.
 Second, they prevent inhaling and absorbing finer particles.
 Thirdly, they prevent the spread of microorganisms from host to personnel by the personnel touching mucous membranes before they have a chance to wash their hands. - 2.
 Mouth to mouth shall not be performed by PFD personnel.
-Portable cardiopulmonary resuscitation equipment, e.g. Ambo-bag and oral airways shall be used.
+Portable cardiopulmonary resuscitation equipment, e.g. Bag valve mask and oral airways shall be used.

-F. Decontamination Guidelines
+F. Gowns